Flameis/CS362-Team3/project-docs/Beaver_Botanica.md

 ### System Testing
 Our system testing will verify that each component works together correctly.
 This includes database interaction with the front end, Google Maps API integration, and user authentication and sessions.
 We will likely use the free version of [Postman API testing](https://www.postman.com/) to validate our API usage.
 We will also try out [Cypress](https://www.cypress.io/) to conduct end-to-end testing and frontend-backend interactions.
 We will also test how the website handles large-scale plant data uploads.
 ### Usability Testing
 We will conduct usability testing to ensure our website is both informative and engaging.
 This includes UI/UX design, accessibility compliance, and ease of use.
 An easy way to test if a user enjoys our website is to conduct beta testing with students and faculty at OSU.
-We also can use Google Lighthouse to test performance and accessibility.
-From this testing, we can ensure the website works smoothly on desktop and mobile, and identify any confusing UI elements that need to be fixed.
+We can also use Google Lighthouse to test performance and accessibility.
+From this testing, we can ensure the website works smoothly on desktop and mobile and identify any confusing UI elements that need to be fixed.
 For each of these tests, we will use GitHub to log, track, and resolve bugs.

 ## Documentation Plan
 ### User Documentation